 It’s no secret that I love the French Riviera, and that I dream of moving there someday.
-Although I’ve always been attracted to everything Nordic, I cannot deny I’m also bewitched by the beauty of some warmer places, as far as the sea, many palm trees and a sandy beach are included.
-The Côte d’Azur is one of these places.
+Although I’ve always been attracted to everything Nordic, I cannot deny I’m also bewitched by the beauty of some warmer places.
+The Côte d’Azur is one of them.
 At the beginning of March I was desperately in need of a gateaway.
-A whole winter without snow and too little rain has left me exhausted.
-The air in Milan was has been so polluted lately that I’ve spent my Sundays on the couch with a blanket, baking cakes and watching films.
+A whole winter without snow and too little rain left me exhausted: the air in Milan was has been so polluted lately that I’ve spent my Sundays on the couch with a blanket, baking cakes and watching films.
 I needed to go.
 Not too far, not too close.
 So I chose the French Riviera.

 SUNSET IN THE FRENCH RIVIERA

 The weather was perfect, the streets were almost empty.
 The old town was as charming as ever, with its coloured houses and old streetlights.
 Lazy cats were sleeping on the stone steps.
 The sun was starting his descent, painting the sky purple.
 Old Menton was founded by pirates, and there’s something mysterious in the labyrinth of alleys around Saint Michel.
 We headed for the sandy beach and spent some blissful moments watching the sunset.
 It’s easy to feel relaxed here, so much easier than in Milan.

 We deliberately took a stroll by the sea, enjoying the twilight and thinking about dinner.
 We were hungry and tired, so I opened my dear old notebook in search for a restaurant not too far from the hotel.
 One of the places I wanted to try was only a few minute walk.
 Great.